Lauren Goodger: Personal life

-Goodger was raised in Bethnal Green, London with her half-brother Tony and half-sister Nicola.

-Goodger's relationship with boyfriend and fellow The Only Way Is Essex cast member Mark Wright lasted for ten years; they were both aged 15 when they started dating.
-They split in 2012.
+Goodger's relationship with boyfriend Mark Wright lasted for ten years.
+She fell pregnant during the relationship and had an abortion aged 19.
+They became engaged whilst starring on The Only Way Is Essex, before splitting in 2012.

 Since 2020, Goodger has been dating Charles Drury.
 In January 2021, Goodger announced that she was pregnant with their first child.
 In July 2021, Goodger gave birth to a girl named Larose.
 In January 2022, Goodger announced that she was pregnant with their second child.
 In July 2022, Goodger revealed that their second daughter had died at two days old.

-Legal issues

-In 2024, Goodger was charged by the Financial Conduct Authority, alongside other influencers, in relation to promotions of unauthorised investments.
+In August 2022, Drury was charged with inflicting actual bodily harm on Goodger and was said to have used "controlling and coercive behaviour" during their relationship.
+The case was dropped after Goodger withdrew her support for prosecution.